Sashimint/beginner-tutorial/README.md

 ## 🧾 Project Notes

 > This is a **read-only GitHub repository** – shared for creative showcasing.
-> **Only the recipient** has full access to the surprise, but anyone curious is welcome to view the code 💌
+> **Only the recipient** has full access to the surprise, but anyone curious is welcome to view the code.
 > The animations, images, and sounds were handcrafted and themed around our shared interests 💜

 ---

 ## Creator

-Made by Sasha
+Made by Sasha 💌